 - i.
-Intensity and concentration of activity at the Local Business centre; - ii.
-Provision for a mix of activities, including residential and/or offices above ground, and good local services/amenities; - iii.
+Intensity and concentration of activity at the Local Business centre; - Provision for a mix of activities, including residential and/or offices above ground, ii. and good local services/amenities; - iii.
 Large format tenancies integrated, placed and orientated to support smaller tenancies; - iv.
-Planning that anticipates staged development and/or future growth, including how the development relates to neighbouring sites and areas; - v.
-Provision of suitably scaled, high quality sunny and 'active' open space at the centre: - vi.
-Multiple high quality connections to the surrounding street network, including the finest grain of pedestrian connections between spaces and relation to the public space system in the wider neighbourhood; - vii.
-Formation of positively defined, shaped, high quality open spaces; - viii.
-Provision for informal surveillance over all publicly accessible open spaces; - ix.
-Development of a distinctive, memorable and context-appropriate sense of place; - x.
-Extent and quality of hard and soft landscaping, including their consistency with the wider landscape network; - xi.
-Convenient, efficient and coordinated car parking; - xii.
-Building bulk and form that: - a. is coordinated and coherent. - b. contributes to a positive image for the centre, and - c. defines adjacent open spaces. - xiii.
+Planning that anticipates staged development and/or future growth, including how the development relates to neighbouring sites and areas; - Provision of suitably scaled, high quality sunny and 'active' open space at the ٧. centre: - vi.
+Multiple high quality connections to the surrounding street network, including the finest grain of pedestrian connections between spaces and relation to the public space system in the wider neighbourhood; - Formation of positively defined, shaped, high quality open spaces; vii. - Provision for informal surveillance over all publicly accessible open spaces; viii. - Development of a distinctive, memorable and context-appropriate sense of place; ix. - Extent and quality of hard and soft landscaping, including their consistency with the Χ. wider landscape network; - Convenient, efficient and coordinated car parking; xi. - χij.
+Building bulk and form that: - a. is coordinated and coherent,

+- contributes to a positive image for the centre, and b. - defines adjacent open spaces. - xiii.
 Ensuring safe, efficient operation of the roading network, both within and around the centre; - xiv.
-Pedestrian safety and amenity within the centre; - xv.
-Consistency with any relevant Precinct Plan or Structure Plan.
+Pedestrian safety and amenity within the centre; - Within the Aokautere Neighbourhood Center Consistency18 with any relevant Precinct Plan or Structure Plan.